johnzeng/vimhome/README.md

 #for centos/redhat user
 yum install clang
 ```

-🙃YYes, I haven't tested any one of the above commands, just wanna remind you that you need to install a clang to make it work.
+🙃Yes, I haven't tested any one of the above commands, just wanna remind you that you need to install a clang to make it work.
 What, you use gcc?
 Drop it , trust me.

 If you need to use **golang completion**, please run  the following command in vim after you have finished installing all package

-If you need to use **java completion**, you may suffer from long latency when you open a `.java` at first time, don't worry, it won't take such long latency the next time.
-Maybe you will need a `javac` to compile some jar file that the script needed.

 ```
 :GoInstallBinaries
 ```

+If you need to use **java completion**, you may suffer from long latency when you open a `.java` at first time, don't worry, it won't take such long latency the next time.
+Maybe you will need a `javac` to compile some jar file that the script needed.

 # custom keyboard mapping that is different from official plugin
 - For all completion plugin I use `<C-o>` to trigger completion list .But I still recommand that you use `<C-p>` and `<C-n>`  to do most of your completion, that is faster and more vim style.